 Welcome back to Kids Get Crafty – this week we have our very special Grass Heads – Bill & Ben the Flowerpot men…. we made the grass heads about 3 weeks ago now.. and have been watching the hair grow and chop chop chopping it and trim trim trimming it off.
 Red Ted LOVES them!
-He was a bit sceptical at first (he saw my old tights in dismay), but soon was rather pleased with out Grass Head creations.
+He was a bit skeptical at first (he saw my old tights in dismay), but soon was rather pleased with out DIY Grass Head creations.
 They are a perfect craft for Spring, but you can make throughout Spring and Summer – maybe a nice project to help keep Summer boredom at bay?
 Also… we have since got a post on some fabulous Grass Caterpillars.
 They are so so so fun!
 Similarly you may also enjoy these cute Wellie Planters!!
 A fun way to upcycle much loved old wellies!

 1) Put 2-3 generous table spoons full of grass seeds at the bottom of your tights.
 I held the tights open.
 Red Ted scooped!
 Pip Squeak ran off with one of the tights and wasn’t to be seen again.
 She had her own world play time with them!